XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

 > File get_receipt_attachment_by_id(xero_tenant_id, receipt_id, attachment_id, content_type)

-Allows you to retrieve Attachments on expense claim receipts by ID
+Retrieves a specific attachments from a specific expense claim receipts by using a unique attachment Id

 ### Example